knpuniversity/phpunit/knpu/mocking.md

 series of articles written by Andrew, our course co-author at this link: http://www.ifdattic.com/dummy-test-double-using-prophecy/.

-Anyways, I'll use the word *mock* to keep things simple.
+But for this tutorial, I'll use the word *mock* to keep things simple.

 ## Removing the Length Tests